Things to Consider when Selecting a Registrar

-When selecting a registrar, you will also want to consider their auditors’ knowledge and experience.
-Auditors lacking in knowledge or experience of your industry or the standard your seeking certification to may be at a disadvantage and could have a negative impact on your audit results.
+When selecting a registrar, you will also want to consider the auditors’ knowledge and experience.
+Auditors lacking in knowledge or experience may be at a disadvantage and could have a negative impact on your audit results.

 It is surprising how many organizations are ISO “certified” by a non-accredited registrar and none the wiser.
 In the United States, ANAB is the internationally recognized accreditation body for registrars.
 Some of your customers may even require your registrar to be accredited in order for them to recognize your certification.
 Accreditation also means there is another governing body that is ensuring the registrar is acting ethically and in accordance with ISO/IEC 17021.
-Therefore, the number one factor that should be considered when selecting a registrar is ensuring they are accredited.
+Therefore, the number one priority you should consider when selecting a registrar is ensuring they are accredited.

 ISO certification can be costly.
 Your organization’s size, number of facilities and location all contribute to the cost of certification associated with your registrar.
 Larger organizations will require additional audit time, which will increase costs.
 Travel expenses are also factored into certification costs.
 Selecting a registrar nearest to your organization or one with a local auditor will most likely lower your costs.
 Obtain quotes from several registrars to determine which are most economical for your organization.